qelectrotech/qelectrotech-element-contrib/README.md

 # qelectrotech-element-contrib
 Duplicate elements but with different manufacturer references have been discarded on official collection and made available on this Github repository.

 Adding some elements I use to update the documentation while renovating the house.
 Mainly using Wago and Hager components.
 I will add also some elements for the new smarthome using mainly Shelly products.

+## Changes
+### 2024-01-19
+* had to resize the graphic components to reflect the scale change.
+* added some missing Hager circuit breaker and RCD.
+* removed the Hager components that are already included in the QElectrotech package
+* added the old Hager System SL80 - F92 board

 ## Shelly
 ### Shelly Gen 1